 Happy birthday, dear Blake!

-- 1/3 c. semi-sweet chocolate chips (I like Guittard brand)
+- 1/3 cup semi-sweet chocolate chips - I use Guittard brand

 - Preheat oven to 350° F.

-Adapted from the 75th Jubilee (1988) Claire City-New Effington, SD Cookbook, recipe by Kristi Bostrom
+Adapted by my sister Jessica from the 75th Jubilee (1988) Claire City-New Effington, SD Cookbook, original recipe by Kristi Bostrom

 Nutrition Information:Yield: 60 Serving Size: 1